-While diarrhea is a much more common issue for pets, some dogs can have a problem with constipation as well.
-Constipation in dogs is most often caused by diet or dehydration, but some medical conditions can also be the reason behind it.
-Here are the common causes of dog constipation and what you can do to solve this problem.
+While diarrhea is a more common in dogs, constipation isn't that rare either.
+Constipation in dogs is often caused by diet or dehydration, but some health problems can also be the culprit.

 How to Know If a Dog Is Constipated?

 Keep an eye on your dog’s elimination habits.
-This is very important not just for constipation but your dog’s stool can tell you much more about his health.
-Pay attention to the appearance, consistency and smell of your dog’s feces and you will be able to spot any potential changes, which often signal a medical problem.
+A dog’s stool can tell you a lot about your pet's health.
+Pay attention to the appearance, consistency and smell of a dog’s feces and you will be able to spot any potential changes, which often signal a health issue.

-Constipation is the complete lack of passage of stools from the body, or insufficient passage.
-If you notice that your pooch is straining to do his business, but not much gets out or nothing gets out at all, it is safe to assume that he is constipated, especially if this lasts for a couple of days.
+Constipation is a complete lack of passage of stools from the dog's body, or insufficient passage.
+When you notice a dog is straining to do their business and not much gets out or nothing gets out at all, it's safe to assume they're constipated, especially if this lasts for more than a day.

-Another common sign of constipation is a darker and harder stool.
-Sometimes, mucus or blood can be present as well.
-Some additional symptoms may appear if the situation persists for more than a couple of days, like vomiting, lethargy or lack of appetite.
+Another common sign of constipation in dogs is a darker and harder stool.
+Sometimes, mucus or blood can also be present in a dog's feces.
+Other additional symptoms of a constipated dog may appear if the situation persists for more than a couple of days, and those include vomiting, lethargy or lack of appetite.

 What Causes Constipation in Dogs?

-However, constipation can be caused by many health conditions as well.
-Intestinal obstruction is one of the leading causes of constipation in dogs.
-Constipation can be a side effect of some medications, or it can be caused by too much hair in dog’s stool that collects due to excessive self-grooming.
+Furthermore, dog constipation can be caused by health conditions, and intestinal obstruction is one of the leading causes.
+Constipation can be a side effect of medications as well, or it can be caused by too much hair in dog’s stool that collects due to excessive self-grooming (hairballs).

-A pelvic or hip injury can also lead to constipation, as well as infected anal glands and enlarged prostate gland.
-Some neurological problems or even stress can lead to constipation.
+A pelvic or hip injury can also lead to your dog becoming constipated, as well as infected anal glands and enlarged prostate gland.
+Rarely, certain psychological and neurological problems, or even high stress levels can lead to constipation in pets, too.

-If you determine that your dog is constipated and you can’t resolve the issue in a few days, it is best to take your dog to the vet for a consultation.
+If you determined that your dog is constipated and you can’t resolve the issue in a couple of days, it's necessary to take your dog to the vet for a check-up.

 What to Give to a Constipated Dog?